panaverse/learn-generative-ai/04_cloud_caas/01_containers/02_dockerfile/readme.md

 The Dockerfile EXPOSE instruction documents the network port an application uses.

-WORKDIR — set working directory
+WORKDIR — set working di    rectory

 VOLUME — create mount-point for a volume